Livinglist/Hacki/README.md

 - Log in using your Hacker News account.
 - Browse stories from various categories.
 - Leave comments on stories.
-- Mark stories as favorite (not in sync with your Hacker News favorites).
+- Mark stories as favorite.
 - Browse comments and stories you have posted in the past.
 - Search for stories on Hacker News.
 - Double tap to collapse a comment.